claudiospizzi/SecurityFever/README.md

 * **New-VaultEntry**
   Create a new entry in the Windows Credential Manager vault.
 The credential type and persist location can be specified.
 By default, a generic entry with no special purpose is created on the local machine persist location.
+It will not override existing entries.

+* **Update-VaultEntry**
+  Update an existing entry in the Windows Credential Manager vault.
+The credential target name and type are required to identify the entry to update.
+  The persist location and the credentials (or username/password) can be updated.

 * **Remove-VaultEntry**
   Remove an existing entry in the Windows Credential Manager vault.
 The cmdlet